mohsinalimat/YZLibraries/README.md

 ### 17. YZConstrainedViews
 `YZConstrainedViews` file contains multiple classes used to set as parent class for application, which provide following classes.

+**Protocol:**
+* `YZUserTapDelegate` - It is used to get user tap event on text for tableCell, collectionCell, and headerFooter views.

 **Classes:**
 *  `YZParentControl` - It is a sub-class of `UIControl` use to set as parent class.
 *  `YZParentCVC` - It is a sub-class of `UICollectionViewCell` use to set as parent class.